LGBTQ

 My Normal Oxfordshire has made a documentary about being LGBT in Oxfordshire:

-If you are a young person who is being bullied because of sexuality (homophobia or biphobia) or gender identity (transphobia), this is not OK.
-Any kind of homophobic, biphobic or transphobic abuse is wrong - whether you identify as LGBTQ+ or not.
+If you are a young person who is having difficulties because of sexuality or gender identity, this is not OK.
+Talk to your teacher or school health nurse.

 Take Action: If someone in your class or group says bad things about LGBTQ+ people, you can help everyone if you challenge them.
 Here are some good challenges: